Return to Seoul: Plot

 Freddie, an affable 25-year-old woman, was born in South Korea and adopted by French parents.
 She arrives in Seoul for a two-week vacation after her flight to Tokyo is cancelled.
 She quickly bonds with Tena, the desk clerk at her hotel, and sleeps with a man she meets in a restaurant.
 Tena and a friend of hers tell Freddie about the Hammond Adoption Center.
 Freddie expresses no interest in finding her biological parents, yet visits the agency later.

 The agency is restricted by law from revealing details of her parents, but are allowed to send them up to three telegrams per year notifying interest from adoptees.
-She travels to Gunsan for a brief, uncomfortable reunion with her father, Tena serving as translator.
+She travels to Gunsan for a brief, uncomfortable reunion with her father, with Tena serving as translator.
 On learning that her mother has not responded to all three telegrams, Freddie returns to her biological father's family for a three-night stay.
 Her father repeatedly makes drunken calls to her and sends her text messages in Korean regretting giving her up and promising a new life in South Korea.

-Back in Seoul, Freddie tells Tena in a bar that she finds the father's relentless attention oppressive and asks her to tell him to stop.
+Back in Seoul, Freddie tells Tena in a bar that she finds her father's relentless attention oppressive and asks her to tell him to stop.
 She then cruelly mocks declarations of love from the man she slept with on her first night in Seoul.
 As they are leaving, she tries to kiss Tena, who rejects her and tells Freddie she is "a very sad person".
 Freddie returns to her hotel with the DJ from the bar, but is confronted by her drunken father, who scolds her for ignoring his attempts at contact and scares off the DJ.
 Tena then suddenly appears, but her father ignores Tena's attempt to speak to him and as her father grabs hold of her arm, Freddie screams at him not to touch her and leaves.